 The 7 Sins

-The conductor (that’s the character, not the cocktail) poked their head out from the train and gave us a ten-minute warning.
+The conductor poked their head out from the train and gave us a ten-minute warning.
 I dashed off to the toilets to try and avoid leaving midway through the performance.
 Even the toilets had a great level of detail with cool old posters dotted around to look at.

 All Aboard the Murdér Express

 Ticket in hand, we climbed the stairs into the carriage.
 It was much larger than expected which was a pleasant surprise.
 I was worried we would be elbowing each other all night.
-We were shown to our table, which we had to ourselves and took in the surroundings.
+We were shown to our table and took in the surroundings.
 The carpet was suitably loud and every table had a little lamp on it.
 It really was like a bygone era of rail travel.
 It might be the closest we ever get to the Orient Express.

-The tables are designed to fit six diners and so you may be sharing with some new friends but it is all part of the fun.
-At each table, the ‘window’ is a large screen onto which the passing landscape is projected.
+The tables are designed to fit six diners and so you may be sharing with some new friends, but it is all part of the fun.
+We were sharing our table with another couple but there were plastic protective screens between us and also between the booths.
+At each table, the ‘window’ is actually a large screen, onto which the passing landscape is projected.
 As the venue is in a railway arch, the real passing trains overhead will make the floor wobble a tiny bit from time to time, adding to the effect.